Khurapaati/Superstore-Sales-Analysis/README.md

 ## Project Insights
-* The sales total for this period was 2 million, resulting in a profit of 175k.
-Unfortunately, there were 5901 product returns.
-* The profit was divided by category and segment, with the technology category being the most profitable and the corporate segment generating the most profit.
-* Based on our analysis of profit across different regions, it appears that the western region is the most profitable.
-However, it's important to note that profitability can vary based on a number of factors and it's always important to consider the specific circumstances in each case.
+* Sales by Region: Central is the highest performing region, followed by West and South.
+East is the lowest performing region.
+* Sales by Country: The United States is the highest performing country, followed by Canada and Mexico.
+* Sales by Sub-Category: Office Supplies is the highest performing sub-category, followed by Phones and Storage.
+Tables is the lowest performing sub-category.
+* Sales by Payment Mode: COD is the most popular payment mode, followed by Cards and Online.
+* Sales by Month: December is the highest performing month, followed by November and October.
+April is the lowest performing month.
+* Sum of Profit by Month: December is the most profitable month, followed by November and October.
+April is the least profitable month.
+* Sum of Sales by Ship Mode: Standard Class is the most popular ship mode, followed by Second Class and First Class.
+Same Day is the least popular ship mode.

 ## Conclusion
 We have utilized Power BI to analyze the sales data of our superstore and have gathered valuable insights that can significantly benefit business owners and decision-makers.
-Through this analysis, we have identified customer behavior, identified our top-performing products, and developed accurate sales forecasts.
-By utilizing this information, businesses can optimize their operations and effectively drive growth.
-I am thrilled to incorporate these insights into our future endeavors and believe they will elevate our business to new heights.
+Through this analysis, we have identified The superstore is performing well in the Central region and with COD payments.
+Sales are highest in December and November and lowest in April.
+Technology, Office Supplies, and Furniture are the top-selling categories, with Phones, Tables, and Storage being the best-selling sub-categories.
+Profits are highest in December and November and lowest in April.
+Standard Class shipping is the most popular, followed by Second Class and First Class.
+Same Day shipping is the least popular.

+## Suggestions
+Focus marketing and sales efforts on the West region to increase sales.
+Offer incentives to customers to use Card and Online payment methods.
+Run promotions and discounts in April to boost sales during that month.
+Invest in marketing and advertising for Technology, Office Supplies, and Furniture categories.
+Consider offering Same Day shipping for free or at a discounted rate to make it more competitive.